 Senate Passes Alexander-Bennet Bill to Reduce Premature Births

-The “PREEMIE” bill passed the Senate Health, Education, Labor and Pensions Committee by voice vote in February.
+The “PREEMIE” bill passed the Senate Health, Education, Labor and Pensions Committee in February.
 The legislation reauthorizes the Centers for Disease Control and Prevention’s (CDC) research and programs on preterm birth, including improving national data tracking on preterm birth, and conducting studies.
 The bill also reauthorizes programs at the Health Resources and Services Administration aimed at improving the treatment and outcome for infants born premature.

 # # #